slugbucket/book-a-commission/README.md

 ** ActivityTeaching
 This defines the activity for a teaching task,
- - student_id -  a reference to the student being taught
+ - student_name -  the name of the student being taught rather than the id

 Has many activites as :activable